zhmur-dev/zhmur-dev/README.md

 Python, Django, Flask, FastAPI, PostgreSQL, SQLAlchemy, REST API, Arch Linux, ...

 ### Some of my projects:
+* <a href="https://github.com/zhmur-dev/VKBakersShop">VKBakersShop</a>.
+A sample VK bot functioning as a shop window for local bakery.
 * <a href="https://github.com/zhmur-dev/SpeechTherapyBots">SpeechTherapyBots</a>.
 Heavily customizable Telegram + VK bots interconnected via universal Django backend.
 * <a href="https://github.com/zhmur-dev/NiftyURL">NiftyURL</a>.
 A simple and elegant Flask app that generates short URLs.
 * <a href="https://github.com/zhmur-dev/RESTviewer">RESTviewer</a>.
 Pure RESTful API backend for a review publishing service developed with DRF.